 Here’s a brief crash course for you on the benefits of whey protein.
 Undenatured whey protein offers many amazing health advantages, including: enhancing the immune system with immunoglobulins and lactoferrin to ward off disease and infection, synthesizing glutathione (a powerful antioxidant that works to detoxify the liver and body), and providing high concentrations of branched chain amino acids to increase protein synthesis to potentiate the muscle-building process.

 With that being said, I suspect the cheap protein you’re currently using isn’t offering you all the benefits a quality protein SHOULD offer.
 I’m also guessing your cheap whey protein is causing stomach distress due to poor bioavailability that is consistent with significantly denatured, cheap proteins.
-(I personally use EFX Sports Training Ground proteins.
-I know this particular brand offers superior quality and has not been degraded by heat, acid, or even radiation the way cheaper brands might have been.)

 GET MY FREE TRAINING GUIDE!